Be sure you use the proper cover letter format to make your cover letter readable and professional.

 In addition to showcasing your qualifications, your opening paragraph should also be engaging.
 Recruiters receive many cover letters, so you need to make yours stand out from the rest.
 One way to write a compelling opening statement is to tell a brief (but interesting) story about a time when you demonstrated outstanding team leadership skills.
 A descriptive statement with direct examples will show what kind of team leader you are and why the employer should hire you.

-3. Emphasise your leadership achievements with hard numbers
+3. Emphasise your team leadership achievements with hard numbers

 A well-written team leader cover letter focuses on achievements rather than responsibilities.
 Highlighting what you’ve done well is essential because employers want to see what you’ve accomplished in previous leadership roles and how those accomplishments can translate into success in the team leader role you’re applying for.